SiavashGlolani/Connect-4-GUI-Java-Swing/README.md

 Credits

-Developed by Siavash Glolani as a personal project to understand networking and GUI development in Java.
+Developed by Siavash Glolani in collaboration with Ved Patel as a personal project to understand networking and GUI development in Java.

 ## Contact